RicardodesaNunes/Bugginators_CIFO/README.md

-The project files are inside the 'files' folder.
 We will explain what each file and folder contains.

+The project report is the file 'CIFO_report_Bugginators.pdf'.

+The project files are inside the 'files' folder, which contains:

 - 'charles' folder contains the python files with the selection, crossover, and mutation methods.
 It also includes the implementation of Individual and Population in the 'charles.py' file;